gvwilson/sensibleadventures/misc/bear-02.md

 "I can barely see you," the prince said, his voice breaking.
 In fact, he couldn't see the road at all.

 "What's wrong, Your Highness?
 Are you all right?"
-Prince Lormay heard the sergeant grunt as he tried to get up.
+Prince Thokmay heard the sergeant grunt as he tried to get up.

 "No, wait, stay where you are!" the prince called.
 He brushed a